 Conversations in hallways and lounge areas next to seminarian rooms should be kept at low volume.
-As stated earlier in the Rule of Life, it is expected that any socializing after 10 p.m. will take place in the recreation areas, in a manner that is respectful of those trying to pray, sleep or study.
+As stated earlier in the Rule of Life, it is expected that any socializing after 10 p.m. will take place in the recreation areas away from dormitory rooms, in a manner that is respectful of those trying to pray, sleep or study.